Term deposits offer certainty and savings accounts offer flexibility. Here are some other common features and benefits of each.

-Term deposits can be useful when you’re looking for certainty about what rate of interest your money will earn.
-So, if your goal is to buy a vehicle but you want to wait until the end of the next financial year to grab a bargain in sales, you might plan for a term deposit that matures around then.
+Term deposits can be useful when you’re looking for certainty about the rate of interest your money will earn.
+So, if your goal is to buy a car but you want to wait until the end of the next financial year to grab a bargain, you might plan for a term deposit that matures around then.

-- Add or withdraw funds at any time.
+- You can deposit or withdraw money at any time.

-- May be able to link to an everyday transaction account.
+- You may be able to link to an everyday transaction account.

-- Interest rates may rise, giving you more for your money.
+- Interest rates may rise, giving you a greater return on your initial deposit.